0ceal0t/BlenderAssist/README.md

 # BlenderAssist

+An add-on to import FFXIV animations into Blender and export custom ones for use in-game.
 Based on [AnimAssist](https://github.com/lmcintyre/AnimAssist), but much more scuffed.

 ## Requirements
 - [VC++2012 32-bit Redist](https://www.microsoft.com/en-us/download/details.aspx?id=30679#) (`VSU_4\vcredist_x86.exe`)